huangli712/ACTest/docs/src/index.md

 # ACTest

-*A spectral function and correlation function generator in Julia.*
+*A testing toolkit for analytic continuation methods and codes*

 !!! info